2016 HOLIDAY SANITATION COLLECTION SCHEDULE

 Collierville Public Services will be closed Friday, December 23rd in observance of Christmas Eve.
 The Sanitation collection schedule for the week of December 19th thru December 23rd will be as follows:

 Garbage and recyclables will run as regularly scheduled.
-Fridays Commercial pick up will be collected on Thursday, December 22nd.
-There will be no appliance pick up on Friday, December 23rd.
-The next available appliance pick up will be Friday, December 30th.
+There will be no appliance pick up on Thursday, December 22nd.
+The next available appliance pick up will be Thursday, December 29th.

 Collierville Public Services will be closed Monday, December 26th in observance of the Christmas Holiday.
 The Sanitation collection schedule for the week will be as follows: